leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 #### Recognition

-When make a selection from a set of choices by comparing what we perceive with what we remember.
+It's making a selection from a set of choices by comparing what we perceive with what we remember.

 ### Recognition is easier than recall